Daniel-Sanudo/PyBer_Analysis/README.md

 The average fare per ride is calculated by dividing the total fare ($19,356.33) by the number of rides.
 This means that each ride in our suburban cities earns us $30.97

 The average fare per driver is calculated by dividing the total fare ($19,356.33) by the number of rides.
-This means that each ride in our suburban cities earns us $39.50
+This means that each driver in our suburban cities earns us $39.50

 Suburban cities have a noticeably lower demand for rides; however the fare per ride is higher.